Is Intermittent Fasting Right For You?

 - It has been shown to improve blood pressure, cholesterol, and overall heart health

 - It improves cognitive function, meaning it can boost your brain function and improve mental clarity.
-This helps you to think more methodically and clearer
+This helps you to think more methodically and more clearly

 - It helps to slow down the aging process and improve your quality of sleep, which is a major contributor to our overall health